Château Beau-Séjour Bécot Saint-Emilion 2019 - 1er Grand Cru Classé B

 Wine rated (2022 guide) 96/100

-Plum, redcurrant, pine cone, mushroom, and bark on the nose.
-A hint of licorice too.
-Medium-bodied with very tight tannins.
-Fresh with fantastic tension and dynamism.
+Aromas of plum, red currant, pine cone, mushroom, and bark.
+A hint of licorice as well.
+It is medium-bodied with very tight tannins.
+Fresh, with fantastic tension and vibrancy.
 Refined and concentrated.
 Spicy and slightly salty on the finish.
-Try it in 2026.
+Best enjoyed in 2026.

 Le Figaro vins